How to access WhatsApp by proxy

 - Make sure you are using the most current version of WhatsApp.

 - Tap Setup Proxy.

-- Enter a Proxy host such as an IP address.
+- Enter a Proxy Address such as an IP address or DNS name.
 You can customize a chat port for chat only or media port for voice messages, videos, or images.

-- Tap to save.
+- Turn on Use Proxy to enable the proxy.
 A status message will show if the connection is successful.

 - If you are still unable to send or receive WhatsApp messages using a proxy, that proxy may have been blocked.
-You can long press the blocked proxy address to delete it, then enter a new proxy address to try again.
+Try again using a different proxy address.

-Note: Use of a third-party proxy will share your IP address with the proxy provider.
+Note: Similar to all proxies, the use of a third-party proxy will share your IP address with the proxy provider.
 Third-party proxies aren't provided by WhatsApp.